 - Total number of outstanding shares

-Enter the amount of preference share capital.
-Such shareholders have a priority over common shareholders in case of payments and thus, we add the amount for the purpose of calculation.
+Preferred Capital – Enter the amount of preference share capital.
+Such shareholders have a priority over common shareholders in case of payments, and thus, we add the amount for the purpose of calculation.

-Enter the value of minority interest.
-This amount is added in order to arrive at the total value.
-As the acquirer company may be taking part (controlling) of the shareholding of the acquirer.
+Minority Interest – Enter the value of minority interest.
+This amount is added to arrive at the total value as the acquirer company may be taking part (controlling) of the shareholding of the acquirer.
 The portion of acquiring company is already added to the consolidated value in the first step.
 Hence the amount of minority interest also needs an addition for calculating the remaining value not held by the acquiring company.